-4. Introduction to (and reception by) European and American audience.
-Discuss Western stereotypes of Japanese Femininity and Masculinity the many works Kawaguchi discusses are the art criticism of Baudelaire and Huysmans, the opera Madam Butterfly, the sculptures of Rodin, the Broadway play Teahouse of the August Moon.
+- 4. Introduction to (and reception by) European and American audience.
+Discuss Western stereotypes of Japanese Femininity and Masculinity - 4.1.
+Discuss author Yoko Kawaguchi's exploration of the Western portrayal of Japanese women and geishas in particular.
+She argues that in the West, Japanese women have come to embody certain ideas about feminine sexuality, and she analyzes how these ideas have been expressed in diverse art forms, ranging from fiction and opera to the visual arts and music videos.
+Among the many works Kawaguchi discusses are the art criticism of Baudelaire and Huysmans, the opera Madam Butterfly, the sculptures of Rodin, the Broadway play Teahouse of the August Moon.
 Butterfly's Sisters also examines the impact on early twentieth-century theatre, drama, and dance theory of the performance styles of the actresses Madame Hanako and Sadayakko, both formerly Geishas who were introduced to Europe.